Hide messageView More

 You will go to the dentist for your appointment and check in at the front desk.
 Then wait in the waiting room until it is your turn.

-A girl sitting in a dental chair.
+A person sitting in a dental chair with a bib on.

 When you go into the examination room, you will sit in the large chair and the staff will place a bib on you.